 Starting with the program curriculum, we rewrote the book on middle school physical activity with educational games that students thought were actually cool and worth participating in.
 Games became throwback adventures to their childhood days, with game mods and twists the kept them fresh and engaging.
 They're games even you would want to play.

 Accompanying the reinvented program was a branding package that pushed the AHA into a relevant sphere for teens.
 From new socially-driven student incentives and gear to program guides for volunteers to marketing collateral—Archrival helped build the needed assets to guarantee a program launch from front to back.

-The Great RePlay is far more than a brand refresh—it's a strategy and vision for AHA's future.
+This is far more than a brand refresh—it's a strategy and vision for AHA's future.
 By helping them understand a new generation, while creating a relevant program, strategy and brand, we've lit a whole new fire among today’s youth for staying healthy while having a damn good time in the process.